NebraLtd/Helium-Guides/docs/light-hotspot/overview.md

 The Nebra Indoor Hotspot is 150x150x50MM In size when nothing is connected.

-Approximatley 175x150x50MM space is required when accounting in space required for connectors.
+Approximately 175x150x50MM space is required when accounting in space required for connectors.

 ## Interfaces